Emails you'd rather say than type

 $25 billed monthly.
 No seat minimum.

-Your company's approved language, in everyone's keyboard.
+Your company's approved language, one hotkey away for everyone.

 Rolling this out to a support or sales team?
 Run a 3-week pilot →